-Six years ago we visited Istanbul for the first time, no doubt with the same aim as every other first-time visitor to the city; we wanted to see Sultanahmet Camii (the Blue Mosque), Topkapı Palace and Aya Sofya (Haghia Sophia).
+Six years ago we visited the amazing city of Istanbul for the first time, no doubt with the same aim as every other first-time visitor to the city; we wanted to see Sultanahmet Camii (the Blue Mosque), Topkapı Palace Museum and Aya Sofya (Haghia Sophia).
 They were on our must-see list and whatever else we could fit in around those would be an added bonus.

 Istanbul cast its you-will-forever-be-addicted spell over us and, since that first visit, we’ve returned whenever we can, neglecting the sightseeing in favour of wandering back streets, sampling the huge variety of street food, people watching in bars.
 For us, just being in Istanbul is enough – but for our recent visit, we decided it was time to stop being lazy.
 We came up with an Istanbul itinerary which was to gee us up into reacquainting ourselves with the sights we’d seen previously as well as hopefully discovering some new jewels.
 Aya Sofya was our first mission!

 The most amazing and mesmerising construction in the world?
 For us, that’s a definite YES!

 Aya Sofya was a favourite from our first time in Istanbul, so if we missed out on everything else this time, we just had to see the interior of this magnificent building again – especially since we’d heard the scaffolding had finally been removed from the central dome.